What to look for when you need a solution that provides secure access anywhere, anytime, on any device

-As far as is reasonable according to internal policies or country-specific laws, honesty is always the best policy.
+As far as is reasonable according to internal policies and law, honesty is always the best policy.

 Many countries actually enact harsh consequences for non-disclosure.
 Under the General Data Protection Regulation (GDPR), for example, you are required to “…report certain types of personal data breach to the relevant supervisory authority.
 You must do this within 72 hours of becoming aware of the breach, where feasible.“

 6. Prepare for the next one

 At the time it will be difficult for your organisation to see a data breach as anything other than a hassle, but it’s also a learning opportunity if approached in the right manner.
 Theoretical planning will only get you so far, but being able to work through – and recover from – a real-world security breach enables you to identify gaps in policies, procedures, and IT infrastructure.